BalloonBox-Inc/SCRTSibyl_phase2/README.md

 2. User experience: tracking credit history and selecting different loan currencies will enhance the whole experience by providing more control to user's own decisions.

-3. User loan range: refining the accuracy of the credit score will allow the initial P2P micro-lending loans to increase to up to USD 100,000.
+3. User loan range: refining the accuracy of the credit score will allow the initial P2P micro-lending loans to increase beyond the initial USD 25,000.

 As we expand to more users and improve model accuracy, we strengthen the credibility and robustness of the oracle.